jonschz/Frontdown/README.md

 ## Usage / Quickstart

+1. Clone the repository, create a new virtual environment (`py -m venv .venv`) and activate it in your console.
+1. Install `poetry`: `pip install poetry`
+1. Install this project: `poetry install`
-1. Make a copy of the file [default.config.json](https://github.com/pfirsich/Frontdown/blob/master/default.config.json), give it a name like `userconfig.json`.
+1. Make a copy of the file [example-config.json](example-config.json), give it a name like `userconfig.json`.
 Do **not** edit the default file!
 1. Adapt the values in the file.
 The comments should explain the purpose of most values.
 The default values are set for a versioned hardlink backup as described above.
 1. Run `backup.py` with your config file as the only argument.